oac-tree/oac-tree-gui/flatpak/README.md

 The manifests currently contain some hardcoded values for *Linux x86_64* machines and will very likely fail when building on different architectures.

-The FlatPak builder makes many git requesting while preparing the sources, the may cause issues with the Iter network blocking external requests, if the sources have already been downloaded you can use the `--disable-download` flag to prevent this.
+The FlatPak builder makes many git requesting while preparing the sources, they may cause issues with the ITER network blocking external requests, if the sources have already been downloaded you can use the `--disable-download` flag to prevent this.
 If pulling the sources the first time proves difficult, comment out some of the sources in the manifest, this will cause the build to fail but the sources to be cached.

 ## Updating

 Upon a release the manifests need to be updated, the extent of which should be:

  - The updating of the tag or commit on the `sources` entry on modules.
- - The addition new patches needed or removal of defunct ones.
+ - The addition of new patches needed or removal of defunct ones.

 ## Distributing